 But, to do any of these, they would have to pay me.
 And only if I responded (to the message or survey) would they actually pay.
 The money is held in escrow for up to seven (7) days, then released if nothing is done.

-So that means, if you were contacting me, you’d get the URL (contact.antoinerjwright.com) either via scanning my ring, from my business card, or because you went to my website, and then upon filling out the form, you’d have a button that says “Contact Antoine for $1.
+So that means, if you were contacting me, you’d get the URL (contact.antoinerjwright.com) either via scanning my ring, from my business card, or because you went to one of the websites I manage; and then upon filling out the form, you’d have a button that says “Contact Antoine for $1.
 Now, that dollar could go to me, or be put over to one of six charities who have patterned with that platform.
 I’m no where near an internet celebrity, and so I made the choice that contacting me would cost $1 (changed it to $5 at one point, but that really didn’t do anything, so I changed it back).

 That dollar would go into escrow and I would be notified both via email and through the Earn app that someone wants to contact me and has paid a dollar (or more).
 If it was a connection I wanted to make, I’d respond through the Earn interface, accepting the dollar and turning the communication into the normal email affair.
 If not, I’d reject, sending a friendly message, and the dollar would be returned.